-eHealth (also known as Health Informatics) is defined as “The knowledge, skills and tools which enable information to be collected, managed, used and shared to support the delivery of healthcare and to promote health.”
+eHealth (or health informatics) is defined as “the knowledge, skills and tools which enable information to be collected, managed, used and shared to support the delivery of healthcare and to promote health.”

 The application for Fall 2015 has now closed.
 The application will reopen in mid July for Fall 2016 intake.
 For more information please contact, Iris Kehler, Program Administrator at email@example.com.